coil-kt/coil/coil-compose-singleton/README.md

 )
 ```

+Custom [`Transition`](transitions.md)s do not work with `rememberImagePainter` as they require a `View` reference. `CrossfadeTransition` works due to special internal support.

-It's also possible to create custom transitions by observing the `ImagePainter`'s state:
+That said, it's possible to create custom transitions in Compose by observing the `ImagePainter`'s state:

 ```kotlin
 val painter = rememberImagePainter("https://www.example.com/image.jpg")